warrengalyen/aerodash/README.md

 # Aerodash
 Dashboard template built with create-react-app, tailwind css and daisy UI components.

+Aerodash is a free template for dashboard project using tailwind CSS and react js.
+With the help of Daisy UI, it comes with fully customizable and themable CSS.
+It also comes with redux toolkit configured for some pages.

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).